To many of us, IKEA products are like frienemies.

 Run of cabinets and countertop space for storage?

 This simple DIY IKEA kitchen hack by Ich Designer uses a LUROY slatted bed base as the main board as a hanging storage space.
 All you need are some BLECKA hooks to support the weight of the items (and the bed base of course), and some GRUNDTAL hooks to hang anything from a chopping board to cutlery.

 Small kitchen owners will know that you need to make use of what little space that you have, and most of the time this means that you’ll need to get creative and efficient.

 5. DIY wine bottle and glass rack

 Do you happen to have a RAST drawer sitting by?
 Are you a fan of wines but is the price of a wine rack weighing you down?
 Or do you simply have bottles of wine around your house that’s just eating up your storage space?

 Wipe the sweat off your forehead because you can transform a RAST drawer into a wine rack.
 Yes, you read that right, a wine rack!

 Don’t believe us?
 Just see how Weekend Craft DIYed it into this gorgeous wine rack that is also one part glass rack, and one part cloth/cooking utensils rail.

-6. Rail-ly good ways to add space
+6. Rail-ly good ways to organise lids

 Install a couple of VOXNAN towel rails at the cabinet door where you would normally store your pots and pans, and you won’t be ransacking the whole kitchen the next time you try to find the correct lid.